Madhava of Sangamagrama: Scholarly lineage (Guru-śiṣya paramparā)

-There are several known astronomers who preceded Madhava, including Kǖṭalur Kizhār (2nd century), Vararuci (4th century), and Śaṅkaranārāyaṇa (866 AD).
-It is possible that other unknown figures preceded him.
-However, we have a clearer record of the tradition after Madhava.
+The educational system in Kerala ran through Guru-śiṣya paramparā.
+Earlier astronomers included Kǖṭalur Kizhār (2nd century CE), Vararuci (who initiated the Kaṭapayādi systems, 4th century CE) and Śaṅkaranārāyaṇa (author of the Laghubhāskarīyavivaraṇa, 869 CE).
+After Madhava, the succession was carried out by several direct and indirect disciples for multiple generations.
 Parameshvara was a direct disciple.
 According to a palm leaf manuscript of a Malayalam commentary on the Surya Siddhanta, Parameswara's son Damodara (c.
 1400–1500) had Nilakantha Somayaji as one of his disciples.
 Jyeshtadeva was a disciple of Nilakantha.
-Achyutha Pisharadi of Trikkantiyur is mentioned as a disciple of Jyeṣṭhadeva, and the grammarian Melpathur Narayana Bhattathiri as his disciple.
+Achyutha Pisharadi of Trikkantiyur is mentioned as a disciple of Jyeṣṭhadeva, and the grammarian Melpathur Narayana Bhattathiri as his disciple..

 Contributions

-If we consider mathematics as a progression from finite processes of algebra to considerations of the infinite, then the first steps towards this transition typically come with infinite series expansions.
-It is this transition to the infinite series that is attributed to Madhava.
-In Europe, the first such series were developed by James Gregory in 1667.
-Madhava's work is notable for the series, but what is truly remarkable is his estimate of an error term (or correction term).
-This implies that he understood very well the limit nature of the infinite series.
-Thus, Madhava may have invented the ideas underlying infinite series expansions of functions, power series, trigonometric series, and rational approximations of infinite series.
+If mathematics is viewed as a progression from finite algebraic procedures toward the study of infinite processes, an important development in this transition was the systematic use of infinite series.
+Madhava of Sangamagrama is credited with deriving several infinite series, including series for trigonometric functions and π, centuries before comparable developments in Europe.
+Madhava and later Kerala mathematicians also employed correction terms (antyasaṃskāra) to improve approximations obtained by truncating infinite series.
+Their work demonstrates a sophisticated understanding of infinite processes, approximation, and the correction of truncation errors, although it is preferable to distinguish these methods from the formal theory of limits and mathematical analysis that developed much later in Europe.
+In Europe, the first such series was developed by James Gregory in 1667.

 However, as stated above, which results are precisely Madhava's and which are those of his successors is difficult to determine.
 The following presents a summary of results that have been attributed to Madhava by various scholars.